 Specific criteria along with a template document will be provided to assist the students in completing each assessment task.

-Scientific communication - Poster Abstract & Plan (15% of total course grade):
+Scientific communication - Poster Abstract & Plan:

 Students are required to review and summarise literature relevant to their assigned topic.
 In addition, the students will also need to present a plan for the poster they will submit later in the semester.
-The poster topics will be derived from a range of Biomedical topics related to the lecture material.

-Scientific communication - Oral Presentation (15% of total course grade):
+Scientific communication - Oral Presentation:

 Written work will be submitted via the relevant assessment link on MyUni as appropriate.
 Coversheets & Templates will be supplied as required.
 Any work submitted without the relevant coversheet will NOT be assessed.
 Tests papers will be collected at the end of each test period, with feedback provided in a following teaching session.